NodeBE4/opinion/_posts/2022-10-17-cnmediaproject.md

 ### 57: [2022-10-20 13:59:14+08:00 推文](https://twitter.com/cnmediaproject/status/1582974702846636032)

 A revealing case dealt with in greater detail in the new ASPI report that is well worth a read.
-The tactic of what we call "cloaking" at CMP (hiding clear associations with state media and agencies to make interactions seem real and organic) is actually many decades old.<br><br>Nerys Avery: Fascinating thread and exposé<br>
+The tactic of what we call "cloaking" at CMP (hiding clear associations with state media and agencies to make interactions seem real and organic) is actually many decades old.<br><br>Nerys Avery: Fascinating thread and exposé<br> <a href="https://twitter.com/fryan/status/1582960014053949440" target="_blank" rel="noopener noreferrer">https://twitter.com/fryan/status/1582960014053949440</a>

 ### 58: [2022-10-21 15:21:13+08:00 推文](https://twitter.com/cnmediaproject/status/1583357722388746240)